Dhanushk52/stm32_course/Theory/Linux/README.md

 ### Step 5: Run the program

-👉 Since you’re using **WSL**, it creates a Windows-compatible `.exe` file.
+In WSL, the compiled output is a Windows-compatible `.exe` file.

-You can run it in two ways:
+Run it as:

 ```bash
 ./hello.exe